telerik/fiddler-jam-docs/fj-extension/link-options.md

 ![Submitting video portion](../images/ext/ext-images/extension-link-options-video-duration.png)

+>tip When a pixel-perfect video recording is created, Fiddler Jam will always submit the whole length of the video recording.
+This is one of the differences between [pixel-perfect and DOM video recording formats]({%slug fj-capture-options%}#pixel-perfect-and-dom-formats).

 ## Sharing the Generated Link

 Use the **Share as Link** option to generate a link that can be shared with [registered Fiddler Jam Portal users]({%slug fj-users%}#portal-users) and is not accessible to anonymous users (not public).
 After using the **Share as Link** option, the captured log (alongside all active capturing options like screenshots, video recordings, console logs, etc.) is uploaded to the Fiddler Jam cloud space.